rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ### Refresher on occupancy

 #### What is occupancy
 Let's start by a short refresher on occupancy.
-But for the n-th time, consider looking at [the 1h30 lecture by Athena Elfarou (Nvidia)](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).
+But for the n-th time, consider looking at [the 1h30 lecture by Athena Elfarou (Nvidia)](https://www.Nvidia.com/en-us/on-demand/session/gtc24-s62191/).
 As we saw in the introduction's [refresher](#refresher-software-hardware-concepts-in-cuda), threads reside on the GPU's SMs as warps of 32.
-Each SM can host a maximum given number of active warps, e.g. 48 for my RTX 6000 Ada GPU.
+Each SM can host a maximum given number of active warps, e.g. 48 for my [Nvidia RTX 6000 Ada generation](https://www.techpowerup.com/gpu-specs/rtx-6000-ada-generation.c3933) GPU.
 This maximum hardware value depends on the so-called compute capability of the GPU, e.g. the SM's version.
 The occupancy of a kernel is the average measured ratio of active warps per SM to the maximum hardware value.
 Discrepancies between the two happen because each SM only has a limited amount of:

 - registers that it can share among threads,
 - shared memory (hardware L1 cache) that it can share among threads,